origo-map/origo-documentation/content/layers.md

 ```

 ### Group
 A group layer is a simulated layer that contains several layers.
 For a user, a group layer looks just like a normal layer in the legend.
+Sublayers are defined like regular layers, with the exception that their visibility must be explicitly set to true.

 Property | Description
 ---|---